Ashminita/bookStore/README.md

 # 📚 BookStore Website (MERN Stack)

-A fully responsive BookStore website built using the **MERN Stack (MongoDB, Express, React, Node.js)**.
-The application allows users to browse available books, log in or register, add books to their cart, and explore course-related materials.
-Admin users can also manage book-related data via the backend.
+A basic website built using the **MERN stack** that allows users to view books and course-related content.
+The site displays books in different sections using reusable React components.

 ---

 ## 🔍 Features

-- 🖼️ Banner, Cards, and Course UI components for an engaging experience
-- 🔐 User Authentication (Login, Signup, Logout) using JWT
-- 📚 Explore books and courses
+- View a list of books and courses
-- 🛒 Add books to cart
-- 📦 Backend integration with MongoDB for storing book and user data
+- Clean and responsive user interface
-- ⚙️ Admin features to manage books
-- 🧾 Component-based React frontend with reusable UI blocks
+- Component-based structure using React
+- Book data served through Express backend and MongoDB

 ---

 ## ⚙️ Tech Stack

-- **Frontend:** React, JSX, CSS
+- **Frontend:** React (JSX), CSS
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
-- **Authentication:** JWT (JSON Web Token)
-- **Version Control:** Git, GitHub

 ---